ryandawsonuk/UdemyMachineLearningAtoZPythonAndR/README.md

 ## 21 Natural Language Processing with Bag of Words Model

 Example of processing restaurant reviews and training a model based upon relevant words to decide whether a review is positive or negative.

+## 22 Artificial Neural Networks

+The example data set represents customers of a bank.
+The bank has seen unusually large numbers of customers closing accounts (high churn) and wants to see why.

+An artificial neural network model is built to predict whether a customer is likely to leave the bank using.